ce20480/Foraging-Theory/Research Project - Foraging Theory/Foraging Theory/Structure/Introduction.md

     - How can evidence accumulation models be further adapted to account for the complexities of natural foraging scenarios, such as social foraging, predation risk, and resource variability?
     - What are the implications of these models for conservation biology, behavioral ecology, and the management of natural resources?
+Foraging is a ubiquitous animal behaviour, seen in all animals from fish to reptiles [4].

+Optimal foraging is essential to the survival of not only the individual but the species itself.
+Thus the importance of understanding foraging theory is a bridge to understanding a part of our survival and evolution.
+Foraging theory concerns activities related to the acquisition of food [12].
+It addresses decisions
+regarding (i) where to search, (ii) when to feed, (iii) which food types to consume, and (iv) when
+to terminate feeding and move on [15].
+This project focuses on (iv) when to terminate and move
+on.
+This understanding of deciding when to leave extends to many decisions, across economic,
+political, and social spheres [10].
+Therefore, its importance supersedes its direct relevance to
+foraging.
+Although this ecological behaviour has been extensively studied, it is not known how the brain
+processes information obtained during foraging activity to make subsequent foraging decisions
+[4].
+Theoretical work has been conducted to find the optimal times to leave a patch using
+models like the marginal value theorem based purely on rewards that model food intake within
+patches.
+However, this project aims to fill this void, using evidence-based accumulation to
+evaluate optimal patch residency times.